 Hierarchy of Needs ft.
 MVP

-You may know I may obsessed with [[ metaphors ]] and how they help us build better [[ mental models ]] for life.
-This post is going to deal with one metaphor such metaphor — between the needs of an mvp and maslow’s heirarchy of needs.
+You may know I am obsessed with [[ metaphors ]] and how they help us build better [[ mental models ]] for life.
+This post is going to deal with one such metaphor — between the needs of an mvpMinimum viable product visit and needs of a human.
 It will start to make sense.
 Just bear with me.

 What is a product?